 The rubric also functions as essential scaffolding for the AI system.
 Rather than allowing a language model to freely generate evaluative judgments, the rubric defines the criteria, anchors model interpretations to expert expectations, and constrains the assessment to recognizable, defensible standards.
 This approach limits variability and reduces the kinds of drift or improvisation that can occur in unconstrained generative systems.

-The reliability of the system is driven by a combination of clear, well-defined scoring criteria, structured prompts that guide the model’s interpretation of learner actions, and a scoring process that ensures consistent application of the rubric.
+The reliability of the system is driven by a combination of clear scoring criteria, structured prompts that guide the model's interpretation of learner actions, and a scoring process that ensures consistent rubric application.
 Together, these architectural features promote stable, reproducible evaluations.
-The system is designed so that when the same learner performance and reasoning inputs are provided, the assessment process produces consistent scoring and feedback, without fluctuations caused by model randomness or uncontrolled variation in prompt interpretation.

 Initial internal testing demonstrates encouraging levels of consistency.
-When comparing AI-generated ratings to those of trained clinician-educators in preliminary testing, inter-rater reliability was strong with Cohen’s kappa values > 0.8.
-Test–retest reliability was also high; when the same learner data was evaluated multiple times, the resulting scores showed a reliability approaching 1, demonstrating almost no variability across repeated assessments.
+When comparing AI-generated ratings to those of trained clinician-educators, inter-rater reliability was strong with Cohen's kappa values > 0.8.
+Test–retest reliability was also high; when the same learner data was evaluated multiple times, the resulting scores showed reliability approaching 1, demonstrating almost no variability across repeated assessments.

-These findings suggest that the system behaves reliably across encounters and aligns meaningfully with human expert judgment, both of which are essential for building trust in AI-supported evaluation.
+These findings suggest that the system behaves reliably across encounters and aligns meaningfully with human expert judgment — both essential for building trust in AI-supported evaluation.

 For learners, consistent assessment means feedback they can rely on.
 Rather than being influenced by which faculty member happens to observe them, they receive evaluations tied directly to their reasoning behaviors.
 This clarity supports deliberate practice and growth.